Lennart1978/shuffle/README.md

 You can also shuffle any text file, even if it contains Unicode characters.

-### Usage:
+## Usage

 shuffle SOURCE -s speed -c color

--s speed: 1 is fast, >500 is very slow, -1 means immediately.
+-s speed: 1 fast to 500 very slow.

 -c color: Must be in the format "r;g;b" or one of the standard colors: red, green, yellow, blue, magenta, cyan, orange, white, black, grey, or just "random".